Yosemite Tours, History and Attractions

 Various wildlife can be seen in Yosemite Valley including falcons, vultures, timber wolves, black bears, and a host of mule deer, to name a few.
 Aside from the mountain goats, chipmunks, and squirrels, the Yosemite Valley is home to almost 200 varieties of birds, 60 different species of animals, and more than 30 species of trees.
 Yosemite National Park is also a virtual sanctuary of interesting and unique flora and fauna.

-Rock monoliths like Half Dome and El Capitan, as well as other California attractions like Bridal Veil Falls and Upper Yosemite Falls in Yosemite National Park, are included as part of Caravan Tours’ all-inclusive California Tours.
+Rock monoliths like Half Dome and El Capitan, as well as other California attractions like Bridal Veil Falls and Upper Yosemite Falls in Yosemite National Park, are included as part of Caravan Tours’ fully guided California Tours.

 Yosemite tours are always a favorite and included in this fully escorted 8-day tour, exceptionally priced.
 Caravan also offers a US National Parks tour.